 Early Reviews and Ratings

-It’s early days, but feedback on my book from my LibraryThing giveaway looks very promising.
+It’s early days, but feedback from my LibraryThing book giveaway of An Aspiration to Lie Flat looks very promising.

 Here are some excerpts from my book’s reviews.
-All of the following quotes can be attributed to LibraryThing users.
+(The full reviews and more can be found on LibraryThing.)

 “This is a totally inane book that should be read by many.”